School Science Lessons

 ISBN 9780748406203 - CAT# TF2051

-Alkaloids are secondary metabolites, so are not essential to the organism, usually occurring in only a few species of vascular plants and some fungi.
+Alkaloids are secondary metabolites, so are not essential to the organism, usually occurring in only a few vascular plants and some fungi.

 Alkaloids are complex organic bases of vegetable origin.